neo4j/neo4j-python-driver/docs/source/api.rst

 Logging
 *******

 The driver offers logging for debugging purposes.
 It is not recommended to enable logging for anything other than debugging.
 For instance, if the driver is not able to connect to the database server or if undesired behavior is observed.

+This includes messages logged on ``WARNING`` level or higher.
+They are logged to help understand what is going on *inside* the driver.
+All relevant information is passed through return values, raised exceptions, warnings, etc.
+The logs are not the right place to look for actionable information.

+The driver supports hierarchical logging.
+This means you can selectively configure all of the driver's logging or only parts of it.
+Currently available:

+* ``neo4j``: The root logger for the driver.
+  High-level code (e.g., Session, Transaction, Driver, etc.) logs here.

+  * ``neo4j.io``: Logs network activity and bolt protocol messages, handshakes, etc.
+  * ``neo4j.pool``: Logs connection pool activity (including routing).
+  * ``neo4j.auth_management``: Logger for provided :class:`.AuthManager`
+    implementations.

 There are different ways of enabling logging as listed below.